 The course includes:

-- Workbook containing lessons, examples, tasks and assignments for Manual Payroll
+- 2 x workbooks containing lessons, examples and tasks for Manual Payroll

 - Model Answers workbook

 - 2 x workbooks covering ‘Sage 50 Payroll Professional’

 - 2 x ‘Sage 50 Payroll Professional’ Completion certificates (Beginner and Intermediate)